Fluently-Grad-Project/Backend/README.md

 ##  How to Run the Backend
+>go to the project main directory and create virtual environment using the following command: python -m venv env
+>activate this environment using the following command:
+# For Windows:
+env\Scripts\activate

 > create a database: fluently
 - 🚨 *Ensure your username and password are both: **postgres*** 🚨